techwithshadab/mlops-tutorial/README.md

 ### Pre-commit Hooks

 The repository is configured to use `pre-commit` to automate code quality checks before each `git commit`.
-The hooks will format your code, lint it, run tests, and check if the Docker image builds successfully.

 1.  **Install the Git Hooks:**